 More Geek Writer

-It took me 15 years to realize that I was always going to suck as a writer, so I finally left that world and sort of accidentally got a job at a granite company in town.
+When I left the science fiction world, I got a job at a granite company in town.
 I ran a computerized machine that cut out sink holes and arcs; the guys in the back shop considered machine work to be girly, so it worked out fine.
 I loved the colors and patterns of granite, but after a couple of years, I wanted to work in a warm room in the winter, and have groovy co-workers, and work in a job that was both problem-solving and hands-on.

-I ended up in massage school at Cortiva in Seattle.
-Massage brought me back to science, but in a way that valued intuition and energy.
-Not forgetting my earlier training, I wrote a case report about one of my clients for the massage school research class, and it won a national award in 2009.
-(Yay!)
+I ended up in massage school at Cortiva-Seattle.
+Massage brought me back to science in a way that valued intuition and energy.
+Taking advantage of my earlier training, I wrote a case report about one of my clients for the massage school research class, and it won a national student case report contest in 2009.
+(Woot!)

 I started training in CranioSacral with the Upledger Institute in 2010 and immediately loved it.
-I practiced a lot for a year, then took the next class, then I couldn’t sign up for classes fast enough.
-I’ve discovered a lot of uber-geek practitioners who also love weird energy stuff.
+I couldn’t sign up for classes fast enough.
+Through CST, I’ve discovered a lot of uber-geek anatomy nerds who also love weird energy stuff.
 It’s So.
 Much.
 Fun!

 Travels and Hobbies

 I’m not a voracious traveler, but I do like going places.
 My favorite place in the world is Italy.
 I’ve been to Japan twice.
-I’ve also been to South Africa twice with a group of energy workers.
-When home, I’m usually at my sewing machine making a quilt (excessive numbers of pictures available on request).
-I love kirtan and especially love the music of Jai Uttal, Krishna Das, and Bhagavan Das.
+I’ve also been to South Africa twice.
+When home, I’m usually at my sewing machine making a quilt (excessive numbers of quilt pictures available on request).
+I love kirtan music, especially sung by Krishna Das and Bhagavan Das.
 I have two basset hounds.

 So that’s me.
-If I’m the kind of energy that appeals to you, give me a call!
+If I’m the kind of person you’d like to work with, give me a call!
 I’d love to work with you!